 But what exactly is FLoC?
 How is it similar or different to the existing cookie-based system?
 And more importantly, how is it going to impact publishers and advertisers?
 Let’s deep dive into it in this blog post.

 What is Google FLoC?
 And what is the need for it?

 Federated Learning of Cohorts or FLoC is a technology to categorise a Chrome browser user in interest-based cohorts.
-It hides them in a crowd instead of individually identifying them using the existing system of cookie IDs and cookie-matching.
+It places them in a group instead of individually identifying them using the existing system of cookie IDs and cookie-matching.
 In Google’s own words it is “a new way that browsers could enable interest-based advertising on the web, in which the companies who today observe the browsing behaviour of individuals instead observe the behaviour of a cohort of similar people.”

 The project is Google’s response to the increasing demand from users for privacy, data safety, and the ability to control how the data is being used.
 The FLoC places a user in a cohort using machine learning algorithms based on the context, URL, content, and other factors of web pages visited by the user.
 For example, the user visiting websites related to cars, football, and movies will be placed into cohorts of cars, football, and movie enthusiasts.

 These cohorts will be kept ‘local’ on the Chrome browser where Chrome will expose these cohorts to advertisers to enable interest-based targeting.

 Third-party cookies’ ability to identify users across multiple websites on a browser is derived from a feature that allows it to extract information (such as webpage URL, in-time, out-time, and other details) from the browser where the Cookie-ID acts as an identifier.
 And, advertisers and data-management platforms use cookie-matching to improve the quality of their user data.